Step 1 – Outline your mortgage goals:

 Once these figures are assessed, even as a simple estimate, you can begin to build the foundation of your upcoming purchase and can give your loan agent will have a trajectory to follow to give you the optimal buying experience.

-Step 2 – Get pre-approved & start shopping:
+Step 2 – Get pre-approved and start shopping:

 The second step in the mortgage process is your pre-approval.
 It’s important to get pre-approved early in the mortgage process because a true pre-approval letter shows the seller that your finances are secured with a credible lender and that you are serious about your upcoming purchase.